Zougheb/foodiesmania/README.md

 # foodsnap

-A soicial food network for food lovers to share and treasure thier memorable family and friends  moments around food.
+A social food network for food lovers to share and treasure their memorable family and friends  moments around food.

 How to add a snap?